LucasDelfino92/morrowindsharp/modlist.md

 - [**Siege at Firemoth Weapon Gimp**](https://www.nexusmods.com/morrowind/mods/47730) by Necrolesian: replaces two high-end weapons held by the followers in the official plugin Siege at Firemoth with less powerful weapons.

 ## CONFLICT NOTES

-None of these mods' assets or plugins conflict with one another.

 Remember to re-run TES3Merge to regenerate your Merged Objects.esp after installing new plugins.